zxeenu/enterprise-group-work-year-3/README.md

   <li>Setup your MMSQL server</li>
   <li>Create a new database on your server.
 (SQL command to create database: CREATE DATABASE databasename;)</li>
 </ol>
-We will then connect this empty database to the application to create the required tables (you will find the instructions on how to make the connection string on line 16 of src > Spring > SunchipApplication).
+We will then connect this empty database to the application to create the required tables (you will find the instructions on how to make the connection string on line 16 of src > main > Spring > Sunchip > SunchipApplication).

-If you are unable to create and connect to a database please go to src > Spring > SunchipApplication, comment out line 22 and uncomment line 25 to use our development database.
+If you are unable to create and connect to a database please go to src > main > Spring > Sunchip > SunchipApplication, comment out line 22 and uncomment line 25 to use our development database.
 If you are unable to form a connection please let us know so that we can confirm the details have not changed.

 <hr>
 <h3>Clone the project</h3>